-The DAR Good Citizens program is a wonderful way to recognize and reward outstanding high-school seniors in our community.
+The DAR Good Citizens program is a wonderful way to recognize and reward outstanding high school seniors in our community.
 The program and scholarship contest is intended to encourage and reward the qualities of good citizenship (dependability, service, leadership, and patriotism in their homes, schools, and communities).
-The chapter narrowed the applicants down to four outstanding students before selecting the final winner.
+The chapter narrows the applicants down to four outstanding students before selecting the final winner.

 ROTC Medals are awarded to student cadets of outstanding ability and achievement in high school, junior college, college, or university ROTC programs of the Army, Navy, Air Force, and Marine Corps.

 Constitution Week is the commemoration of America’s most important document.
 It is celebrated annually during the week of September 17-23.
 The aims of the Constitution Week celebration are to:

 - Emphasize citizens’ responsibilities for protecting and defending the U.S. Constitution,

 - Inform people that the Constitution is the basis for America’s great heritage and the foundation for our way of life, and